 Now you’re likely wondering how to change your furnace filter.
 Inevitably this will change depending on what furnace you have, but typically:

-At Service Experts Heating & Air Conditioning, we’ll swap out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Service Experts Heating & Air Conditioning, we offer membership plans that include swapping out standard furnace filters.
 Give us a call today at 614-334-3192 or arrange an appointment with us online.

 - Open or take off the air filter panel close to the bottom of your furnace to expose an open compartment.

 - On the top of that open compartment is where your furnace filter is resting on two metal brackets.

 - There will be a bit of space to move your filter back and forth that allows you to remove one end of the filter and remove it from the compartment.

 - When adding the new filter, inspect the perimeter of the filter for an arrow that specifies the air flow direction, to make sure you’re installing the filter in the correct direction.
 In the majority of cases, the arrow should point at the main part (or top) of the furnace.